 - Unwitting Pawn: And Conan, Inspector Megure, and Dr. Araide's second wife/killer make sure it stays that way.
-Would you want to know that you accidentally killed someone by flipping on the lights at the worst moment?
+Would anyone want to know that they accidentally killed someone by flipping on the lights at the worst moment?
 Poor Hikaru.

 - Gotta Catch Them All: His ambition is to win all seven professional shogi title tournaments.note

 - Hidden Depths: He seems to know more about Conan than he lets on.
 In their first meeting, he's silently saw and immediately recognized Conan's deduction skills.

 - Hyper Awareness: Appears to be able to pick out clues in his introductory case at around the same time as Conan.
 Justified that this ability is probably what made him a successful shogi player.